rockarts/gif-of-life/README.md

 #### Assumptions
 - There will be an NxM seating arrangement
 - A neighbour is an adjacent person in the seating arrangement (including diagonals)
 - There are hard edges in the seating arrangement.
-(No wraping around)
+(No wrapping around)
 - Each person can either think Gif is pronounced with a hard G, a soft G, or they can not have an opinion
 - All state transitions happen simultaneously